keithalewis/math/uf.md

 If more than one instrument is traded then
 $V_0 = \sum_{i\in I}\Gamma_0(i) X_{\tau_0}(i)$.
 The sum is over all instruments, but $\Gamma_0(i) = 0$ if $i$ is not traded.
-If we represent trade amounts and prices as vectors indexed by instruments this can be written as $V_0 = \Gamma_0\cdot X_{\tau_0}$ where dot indicates the _inner product_ of vectors.
+If we represent trade amounts and prices as vectors indexed by instruments, this can be written as $V_0 = \Gamma_0\cdot X_{\tau_0}$ where dot indicates the _inner product_ of vectors.